Winterthur

-Winterthur (/de-CH/; Winterthour /fr/) is a city in the canton of Zurich in northern Switzerland.
+Winterthur (/de-CH/; Winterthour /fr/) is a city and municipality in the canton of Zurich in northern Switzerland.
 With over 120,000 residents, it is the country's sixth-largest city by population, as well as its ninth-largest agglomeration with about 140,000 inhabitants.
 Located about 20 km northeast of Zurich, Winterthur is a service and high-tech industrial satellite city within Zurich Metropolitan Area.

-The official language of Winterthur is German, but the main spoken language is the local variant of the Alemannic Swiss German dialect, Zurich German.
-Winterthur is usually abbreviated as Winti in the local dialect and by its inhabitants.
+Winterthur is usually abbreviated as Winti in the local dialect.

 Winterthur is connected to Germany by direct trains and has links to Zurich Airport.
 It is also a regional transport hub: the A1 motorway from Geneva through to St. Margrethen connects in Winterthur with the A4 motorway heading north toward Schaffhausen and the A7 motorway heading close to the Swiss-German border at Kreuzlingen.
 There are also roads leading to other places such as Turbenthal.
 The railway station is the fourth busiest railway station in Switzerland, and is 20 minutes away by train from Zurich.